 Both Tokyo Disneyland and USJ provided an easy way for Japanese people to enjoy Halloween and laid the groundwork for the Halloween to expand to other businesses hoping to cash in.

 Prior to this, Halloween in Japan used to only mean foreigners wearing funny customs in bars and drinking on public transportation.
-The infamous “Halloween trains” in both Tokyo and Osaka became infamous, with foreigners in costumes taking over trains and turning them into wild parties, disrupting people’s commutes.
+The infamous “Halloween trains” in both Tokyo and Osaka were notorious, with foreigners in costumes taking over trains and turning them into wild parties, disrupting people’s commutes.

 Even before Halloween caught on, it seemed like it would be a logical fit for Japan, being the country that gave the world cosplay.
 There isn’t widespread trick-or-treating (and where there is, it can be highly organized), but more and more kids are going to Halloween parties and dressing up.